JHL-HUST/LOSP/README.md

 # LOSP
-Detecting Overlapping Communities from Local Spectral Subspaces
+Algorithms in Matlab for "Detecting Overlapping Communities from Local Spectral Subspaces", to be added soon.